-office: HUTCHESON 312
+office: HUTCHESON 303-B

-phone: (540)231-8249

-e-mail: moeltner@vt.edu
+phone: (540)231-8249 e-mail: moeltner@vt.edu

-course web site: www.faculty.agecon.vt.edu/aaec5126.html

 Course Information:

-location: ROBESON 103
+location: FRALIN 002

 time: TR 9:30am - 10:45am

 office hours: TR, 1-2pm or by appointment

 1. Course Description and Objectives

 This course constitutes the second module of the first-year PhD sequence in Economics or Agricultural and Applied Economics, following ECON/AAEC 5125.
 The 5125 module provided the statistical and probability-theoretic foundation for engaging in econometric research.
 Importantly, you learned about the interplay between economic theory, actual data, and statistical processes.
 You also learned to think carefully about your modeling assumptions, and to question and examine them as rigorously as possible.